Dharanisree2004/UrlShortenerFinal/README.md

 # Spring Boot URL Shortener

-URL Shortener is a service that shortens a long URL into a short URL which is easier to share.
+Shortener is a service that shortens a long URL into a short URL which is easier to share.

 ## Prerequisites
 * Java 21